-- May-December Romance: Victoria and her sugar daddy, as well as Joy and Lou.
+- May–December Romance: Victoria and her Sugar Daddy, as well as Joy and Lou.
 Joy dated Mark, a blind twenty-two-year-old, while pretending to be 26 years old.
-When he had a surgery to restore his eyesight, she had Victoria's daughter Emmy pretend to be her.
+When he had surgery to restore his eyesight, she had Victoria's daughter Emmy pretend to be her.
 Melanie pretended that Elka was her girlfriend while on a gay cruise so she would have someone to introduce to her sister.

 - Mistaken for Gay: Victoria, after she tries to retrieve an earring she dropped in between a woman's breasts.

 - Mistaken for Prostitute: In "Bad George Clooney", Victoria goes to the park to meet a normal guy.
 She meets one and asks him how much money he makes and if he is interested in sex.
 He reveals himself to be an undercover cop and arrests her for suspected prostitution.

 - Murder Is the Best Solution: Joy's first plan whenever her friends are hurt is to kill the person.Joy: I say we kill him.

 Joy: Well can't we try it just once?